Mon to Thurs 8:30am – 17:00

 There are two different types of bridge that your dentist might recommend:

 • A conventional fixed bridge that covers the teeth on either side of the tooth gap

 • An adhesive bridge that bonds onto parts of the teeth on either side of the tooth gap

 Is there any pain involved?

 Your dentist aims to ensure that you are as comfortable as possible during the procedure.
 Therefore, if anaesthetic is required to reduce discomfort, this will be used.
-The dentist will discuss this with you prior to your treatment, but usually, anaesthetic is not necessary.
+The dentist will discuss this with you prior to your treatment.

 Overview of the procedure